Cyvelnet/laravel5-fractal/README.md

     'Cyvelnet\Laravel5Fractal\Laravel5FractalServiceProvider',

-Now you can start using this package by the following simple command
+Now you can start using this package with the following simple command

     $user = User::find(1);

-    Fractal::item($user, new UserTransformer);
+    return Fractal::item($user, new UserTransformer)->responseJson(200);

 OR

     $users = User::get(); // $users = User::paginate();

-    Fractal::collection($users, new UserTransformer);
+    return Fractal::collection($users, new UserTransformer)->responseJson(200);

 You will automatically gain some extra attributes when you passing a laravel's paginator object.

+In case you would like to get only the transformed array, you may do

+    return Fractal::collection($user, new UserTransformer)->getArray();

 You may now generate transformer classes in artisan